Seanxupoj/DATA-ANALYST-PORTFOLIO/Airbnb Bangkok Listings and Price Analysis/README.md

 # Airbnb Bangkok Listings and Price Analysis

-**Description:** This project analyzes 2.8 million rows of data using SQL and Excel to help a government agency improve service ticket resolution time by understanding where to focus their resources on.
-After exploring the data, I create a priority quadrant based on two selected metrics, plot the data against the quadrant, cross-validate the findings with data from New York City, and deep-dive to find patterns in location fields.
+**Description:** This project involves cleaning and analyzing data scraped directly from Airbnb platform.
+The data contains over 70 columns and has many formatting issues which are addressed during the cleaning process.
+The main objective was to find any useful insights that can help first-time Airbnb hosts in Bangkok determine best pricing and listing practices to maximize their long-term revenue based on a variety of dimemsions such as room type, location, number of bedrooms, minimum nights, etc.

-**Data tools:** PostgreSQL and Excel
+**Data tools:** Excel and PowerPoint.

-**Skills:** Data querying, data validation, JOINs & UNION clauses, aggregation, datetime convertion, filtering, subqueries, CTEs, conditions, PivotTables, Pivot Charts, and presentation.
+**Skills:** Data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, PivotTables, conditional formating, process documenting, charts building, and presentation.

 **Outputs:**
-- SQL scripts with notes
-- Excel workbook
-- Presentation slides
+- S

 ## Datasets